amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 In the "Container to load balance" section, click **Add to load balancer**.
 Configure the following values:

 - Listener port: **80** *This is a dropdown.
-Choose 80:HTTP*
+Choose 80:HTTP.*
-- Target Group: Look for the one that has "Monolith" in it
+- Target Group: Look for the one that has "monolith" in the name.

 Leave the rest as default as you can't edit it and click **Next**.